p4rv3z/data/README.md

 # Data

-Data is a very simple android library that can store data on internal storage.
+Data is a very simple android library that can store and read data from internal storage.
 You can store data very simply just one line of code using SharedPreferences, File and SQLite database.

 ## Setup